 Pierre Fabre originally approached The Polyglot Group with HR concerns that arose from the new Australian subsidiary.
 Initially, Pierre Fabre needed to create employment contracts which ensured compliance with Australian law and legislation.
 Pierre Fabre’s HR needs did not stop there: the Australian subsidiary gave rise to many more requirements such as the need for new policies and procedures, as well as necessary Australian-based salary benchmarks.
 Overall, Pierre Fabre sought a HR partner who would provide expert and practical HR advice around the clock.
 For Pierre Fabre, this support was essential for bridging the social differences between French and Australian business cultures.

 The Australian subsidiary also generated payroll obligations—a time-consuming requirement which Pierre Fabre simply did not have time to perform internally.
 In addition, payroll obligations were difficult for Pierre Fabre to perform independently, as the company was largely unfamiliar with the Australian laws and legislation.
-As such, Pierre Fabre looked to The Polyglot Group to fulfill all of their Payroll obligations.
+As such, Pierre Fabre looked to The Polyglot Group to fulfil all of their payroll obligations.

 The Polyglot Group understands that every business is different—accordingly, tailor-made solutions are our speciality.
 This proved to be fundamental for Pierre Fabre, as we continually modified our service in accordance with the development of the Australian subsidiary and proved to be a suitable intercultural communication partner.